bluesky/scanspec/README.md

 # {'y': 3.1818181818181817, 'x': 0.7222222222222222, 'DURATION': 0.4}
 ```

-or create a Path from the stack of Frames and consume chunks of a given length
+or a Path created from the stack of Frames and chunks of a given length
-from it for performance:
+consumed from it for performance:

 ```python
 from scanspec.core import Path